 AUPO conducted three salary surveys in 2006, 2012 and 2017.
 These surveys represent the most comprehensive compensation data in academic ophthalmology and include ophthalmologists, optometrists, scientists and administrators in departments and divisions of ophthalmology within academic medical centers.
 Also considered is region of the country, academic rank, and subspecialty.

-Starting in 2017, surveys will be conducted every two years.
+Starting in 2017, surveys will be conducted approximately every two years.
 This effort demonstrates AUPO’s commitment to its Chair members by providing critical information that supports fair remuneration to their faculty and staff.
 Survey data is confidential and available for purchase by Chairs only.

 AUPO Fellowship Compliance Committee